Want a FREE heating quote – just click on the chat box to schedule a free estimate

 Boilers & Hydronics or Forced Air HVAC systems

-HVAC stands for Heating Ventilation Air Conditioning – basically if it blows air through vents (heat or cold) it falls under HVAC.
+HVAC stands for Heating Ventilation Air Conditioning – basically if it blows air through vents (heated air for furnaces or chilled air for air conditioners) it falls under the category of HVAC.

-When it comes to hydronics (water based heating systems) it is essential to deal with a licensed plumbing company that specializes in hydronic heating or you could end up with a boiler that doesn’t produce enough heat, leaves your home with cold spots, or overheats your home or worse leaves your home with burst frozen pipes on the coldest winter days.
+When it comes to hydronics (water based heating systems like boilers, radiant floor heating, snow melt driveways, radiators and more…) it is essential to deal with an HVAC company that is ALSO a licensed plumbing company that specializes in hydronic heating or you could end up with a boiler that doesn’t produce enough heat, leaves your home with cold spots, or overheats your home or worse leaves your home with burst frozen pipes on the coldest winter days.

 HVAC companies may be able to install basic boilers, but they don’t have the training in plumbing codes and thus frequently make costly mistakes during the installation and rarely can provide any ongoing service or repairs after the boiler installation is done (they aren’t trained or certified to work on these units, they just want the sale).

-Francis Plumbing & Heating ClimateCare is not only a licensed HVAC contractor but is the Ottawa area boiler specialist.
-The owner (a Certified Master Plumber & Hydronics Heating Specialist) has been installing boilers and hydronic heating systems for over 35 years following in his father’s and his grandfather’s footsteps working on everything from the 100 year old boiler systems to the latest high efficiency combi-boiler technology.
+Francis Plumbing & Heating is not only a licensed HVAC contractor but is one of Ottawa’s oldest boiler specialist.
+The owner (a Certified Master Plumber, Hydronics Heating Specialist and Certified Hydronics Designer) has been installing boilers and hydronic heating systems for over 35 years following in his father’s and his grandfather’s footsteps working on everything from the 100 year old boiler systems to the latest high efficiency combi-boiler technology combining boilers with other applications like forced air systems and radiant floor heating and domestic hot water all with the same boiler system.
 Our team also includes Mark Francis (our cousin and the original owner of Francis Home Environment) who brings his professional HVAC experience to our exceptional team of licensed HVAC technicians.

 Many older homes have old style boiler systems (before HVAC systems were created or introduced in residential applications) that can be up to 100 years old or more and the only way to know these systems is through experience in working with them since they no longer teach these old systems in school today.